 When maintained properly, mini-split units are generally highly reliable temperature control systems.
 However, as with any type of appliance, technical difficulties can occur from time to time.
-If you notice your mini-split isn’t working properly, this guide on how to fix common problems with ductless mini-splits may help you solve your issue.
+If you notice your mini-split isn’t working properly, this guide on how to fix common problems with ductless AC units may help you solve your Pioneer mini-split problems.

 The Problem: Ice Formation on Coils

-If your mini-split system is blowing out air but not heating your home, check the system’s coils to see if ice has built up on them.
+If your mini-split system is blowing out air but not heating your home, perform ductless air conditioner troubleshooting by checking the system’s coils to see if ice has built up on them.
 The coils on a mini-split are responsible for removing heat from the refrigerant.
 When the air around the mini-split system is colder, the warmth from the coil can cause condensation to form, and it may eventually freeze.
 When the coils freeze, they’re unable to effectively draw heat out of the surrounding air, and your system won’t work properly.

 To remove ice buildup from the coils of your mini-split system, start by turning off the unit and disconnecting it from the power source.
 Then, allow the ice to melt or gently remove it.
 Wipe down the coils with a dry cloth.
 Make sure you’ve removed all the moisture from the system before reconnecting it to its power source.

-Once you’ve removed the ice, it’s time to address the root cause of the problem.
+Once you’ve removed the ice, it’s time to address the root cause of your mini-split problems.
 One of the main reasons why ice forms on the coils of a mini-split system is because the coils have become dirty and simply need a proper cleaning.
 Another common cause of ice formation is an insufficient refrigerant level.
 Most mini-split systems are prefilled with refrigerant; however, you may need to add additional refrigerant in some cases.

 The Problem: The System Won’t Power On